Me Without You (film): Plot

-Some time later, the characters are reunited at another New Year's Eve party.
-While playing "Guess Who?", Nat begins to describe someone in a very deep way.
-Holly guesses Isabel, but Isabel claims it's Holly.
-Marina says she's bored with this game and they should play sardines.
-As they wander through the dark house, Marina begins to kiss Holly's boyfriend.
-Holly and Nat then find each other, however, and Holly tells him she also talks to him all the time in her head.
-When Holly's boyfriend refuses her advances, Marina freaks out and runs outside.
-Holly confronts her, and tells her they have to stop being friends.
-Marina tells her "there's no me without you!"
-Holly tells her there is.
-As Holly walks away, Nat catches up to her and asks if he can come.
-The two take a bus together.
+While reunited at a New Year's Eve party some time later and playing "Guess Who?", Nat begins to describe someone in a very intimate way.
+Holly guesses Isabel, but Isabel angrily says she knows he means Holly.
+Jealous, Marina proposes playing sardines.
+Holly and Nat find each other in the dark, and Holly reaffirms her feelings for him.
+They are about to kiss when Marina is shoved out of a closet by Karl, who has angrily refused her sexual advances on him.
+Holly runs outside after Marina and ends their friendship as Marina cries "there's no me without you!"
+After Holly asserts Marina is wrong and walks away, Nat catches up to her and asks if he can come with her.
+The two board a bus together.

-2001, Nat and Holly have a daughter, and Marina has a daughter and a son.
-Marina and Holly do not appear as close as they once were, although each accepts the other's presence for the sake of their two young daughters, who appear to be best friends.
+In the final scene in 2001, Nat and Holly have a daughter, and Marina has a daughter and a son.
+Marina and Holly do not seem as close as they once were, although each accepts the other's presence for the sake of their daughters, who appear to be best friends and play together in the yard as their mothers used to do.